 Toothpaste will have a similar effect to the cream of tartar paste, although it will be a more expensive product to use.
 Toothpaste contains aluminum dioxide which is a very mild abrasive.

 Using a Metal Polish, a Polishing Cloth, and Sandpaper

 For this you will need some very fine sandpaper of around 1000 grit.
 You will use a technique known as wet sanding.
 This will not damage the aluminum, but simply remove any small scratches you may have.
 Dip the sandpaper in water before using it and carefully sand the areas of the pan that are scratched.
 Make sure that you sand in small strokes.

 When you have been over the surface with the sandpaper the next stage is to put a little metal polish onto a soft rag.
-You should be able to purchase metal polish at most hardware stores.
+You can purchase metal polish at most hardware stores.
 Work the polish into the scratched areas in a circular motion.
 Once you have finished, thoroughly wash the pan to remove any polish residue left.
 Finally, use a polishing cloth on the dry pan to increase the shine and give it a reflective finish.